 Ed Note: Reprinted From July 2009 - the action described below with Louis Gates made the national news (look it up if you want to know more) and is very interesting in the light of recent events involving the police and racism.

-I believe that the incident with Louis Gates would have gone differently if a friend, a "white guy" had been there with him and the policeman.
+I believe that the incident with Louis Gates (noted scholar and friend to Obama) would have gone differently if a friend, a "white guy" had been there with him and the policeman.
 This is an observation based on experience.

 I have a friend who I have known for around 40 years and he is a large angry black man and I am a small white dude.
 And we have traveled together and been in a lot of different situations together involving the "authorities" and the police as well as businesses.
 And in many situations it has appeared to help that one of us was white to balance the situation.
 And frankly we have been wrong on occasion, too (like speeding or some minor infraction).
 But the situation never escalated too far and though angry - we have been treated reasonably well.
 Plus my friend is very assertive about human rights and justice and that tests authority figures.
 Another observation - that police who are usually white react differently to a situation when there is at least one white guy there with a minority person than with no white guys.
 Check this out!
 Or just look at situations as you go by at traffic stops or incidents - one or two minorities and a lot of white faces - all police.

 As a white person it helps if you realize that minorities are treated differently by the white power structure and they as a minority are aware of that.
 Though hanging with a minority sometimes causes you to loose your privileged status, as well.
 Here is a funny example that happened many years ago in Detroit, Michigan.